rob-myers/rob-myers.github.io/docs/plan.md

 - Story:
   - Anapanasati training
-  - 5 watchers as Janic hindrances
+  - 5 watchers as Jhanic hindrances

-- 🚧 Can move NPC along navpath
+- Can move NPC along navpath
-  - 🤔 prevent NPC moving through closed door?
+  - ✅ translate previous API
+  - ✅ actuated via shell function `move`
+  - 🚧 can turn too (not look)

+- 🚧 Andros is situated
+  - Can only move to point within lit area
+  - Can only toggle doors when avatar close
+  - When avatar moves through doorway, lighting changes
-- Speech bubbles
+- Can toggle NPC speech bubbles
 - reorg `sh.lib`
   - `spawn`, `click`, `nav` are from Terminal specified script.
   - base functions are also from Terminal specified script
+- mobile-friendly command links (session must be open)

 - Clean
   - ✅ Rename `holes` -> `rooms` etc.